jhite-eco-epi/Hua-Lab-16S-Microplastics/AlphaAnalysis/README.md

 This was assessed using the **Shannon Diversity Index**, a metric that accounts for both the number of species (richness) and their relative abundance (evenness).

+For a detailed comparison of results using other common alpha diversity metrics (including Faith's PD, Chao1, Pielou's Evenness, and Simpson's Index), please see the **[Alpha Diversity Metrics Comparison](./Alpha_Diversity_Metrics_Comparison.md)**.

 ## Methodology

 The analysis was conducted in the `rarefiedShannonNonParametricUnifiedPlot.R` script.